ASNA/RegexForAVRClassicWithAVRForDotNet/README.md

 .NET DLLs intended to be used by COM applications must have their class declaration marked with the `ComVisible` and `ClassInterface` attributes and public methods must be marked with the `ComVisible` attribute as shown below.
 They must also have a single, explicitly declared constructor (with no parameters).
 No constructors overloads are allowed; there is no opportunity to pass parameters to the constructor in COM.
 It's OK to use a namespace with your DLL (and you probably should if you also intend to use the DLL with AVR for .NET), but it won't be seen by COM.

 > The class code shown here to create a .NET DLL for use with AVR Classic is almost laughably simple.
 However, .NET DLLs you want to use with AVR Classic can contain complex logic, DataGate file access, any of the [programming power available in the .NET Framework](https://docs.microsoft.com/en-us/dotnet/api/?view=netframework-4.7.1), and even display .NET Windows forms (with any of the 65+ Windows controls that .NET provides--or the 100s available from third parties!) from these DLLs.
 I know I said it here once already, but let it register that this DLL technique can be a *powerful* helper in building a bridge from COM to .NET for many ASNA AVR Classic customers.
+A follow-up article will focus on adding more sophisticated power to AVR Classic with AVR for .NET.

 This simple example exposes a public method named `Square` that returns the square value of two integers.
 Be careful with the data types you return from functions you intend to use with COM.
 It's best to stick with AVR for .NET's *Integer4, *Packed, *Zoned, and *String data types.
 The line continuations below are to keep the code narrow for publication purposes.